-BETHANY ALLEY - JAZZ, BALLET, TEAM - Ms Bethany began dancing at age 6 in Stafford, VA at The Dance Spot and then later moved to Jacksonville, NC where she danced at the Dance Theatre of Jacksonville, training in ballet, tap, jazz, contemporary, modern, and hip hop.
+BETHANY ALLEY - JAZZ, TAP, BALLET, TEAM - Ms Bethany began dancing at age 6 in Stafford, VA at The Dance Spot and then later moved to Jacksonville, NC where she danced at the Dance Theatre of Jacksonville, training in ballet, tap, jazz, contemporary, modern, and hip hop.
 She is a graduate of UMW in English and Elementary Education.
 Ms Alley was an avid participant in dance at UMW where she served as co-captain to the UMW Dance Team and the President of the Performing Arts Club.
 Ms Alley also works as an instructor with the National Dance Alliance where she travels across the country to teach summer dance camps to students from middle school age to college.
 Through NDA, Ms Alley has gained instructional experience with focus on jazz, hip-hop, and pom, as well as team building and technique training for bettering young dancers.

-EMILY BYERS - BALLET – Emily began her dance training at The Fredericksburg Ballet Centre at the age of three.
+EMILY BYERS - BALLET, CONTEMPORARY, JAZZ – Emily began her dance training at The Fredericksburg Ballet Centre at the age of three.
 She studied ballet, pointe, contemporary, modern, jazz, and hip-hop.
 During her teenage years, she studied classical ballet technique as well as pointe, modern, and contemporary at Avery Ballet.
 While she studied, she was chosen to train seasonally with instructors such as Dame Amy Watson, Principal Dancer of the Royal Danish Ballet, Andrea Weber, and Malcolm Burn.
 Among her notable performances was Malcolm Burn’s original ballet, Les Apparitions.
 Emily began her training in dance instruction in 2011 and worked in performing arts administration for three years.
 As an administrator, she organized and coordinated “Ballet & Beyond,” a local benefit concert held at the University of Mary Washington.
 In 2015 she was awarded the Sonja Dragomanovic Haydar Scholarship by UMW’s Friends of Dance.
 She received her Bachelor of Science degree in Business Administration from UMW in December 2017.
 Emily is excited to continue sharing her love of dance with FBC.

 ASHLEY CLEATON - TAP, JAZZ, HIP-HOP - Ashley has been dancing at FBC since she was 2, where she has studied tap, jazz, ballet, pointe, modern, hip-hop as well as many other forms of dance and attended multiple conventions learning from world renowned choreographers.
 This will be Ashley's 7th year on the competition dance team with the past 3 years as Dance Captain.
 She was chosen for a hip-hop scholarship this past year to participate at Dancemakers Nationals competition in Myrtle Beach.
 Ashley grew up in the FBC offices and will be working as a part of the FBC office staff for her fourth year, this includes subbing classes and working dance birthday parties.
 As a junior, she taught her first two classes and is excited to add four more!

 CHERISH DOBBINS - JAZZ, TAP, MUSICAL THEATER, TEAM- Ms. Cherish was born bouncing to the beat of the Bee Gees, and has been dancing ever since.
 Her talents have given her the honor of being a featured performer and choreographer on numerous stages across the globe including those in New York City, Vermont, and at The Edinburgh Festival Fringe in Scotland.
 Dobbins favorite roles have included the Sugar Plum Fairy and Clara in The Nutcracker, Maria in West Side Story, Uraula's Eel in The Little Mermaid and the various featured roles in contemporary dances she has been honored to perform in.
-Dobbins graduated Cum Laude from Virginia Commonwealth University's Department of Dance and Choreography in 2007 and is proud to be celebrating her thirteenth year as a teacher at Fredericksburg Ballet Center and her 27th as a student!
+Dobbins graduated Cum Laude from Virginia Commonwealth University's Department of Dance and Choreography in 2007 and is proud to be celebrating her fourteenth year as a teacher at Fredericksburg Ballet Center and her 28th as a student!

 CHRISTINA HAWKINS - BALLET - Started formal dance instruction when she was six years old and has made dancing a lifelong passion.
 She started teaching ballet and tap classes at her local studio in Rapid City, SD, when she was 16.
 She continued her education of dance by earning a B.A. and a M.A. from Brigham Young University (BYU), specializing in ballet and ballroom dance.
 During her collegiate career, Miss Christina performed worldwide as a member of BYU Theatre Ballet and BYU Ballroom Dance Company.
 As a graduate student, she taught beginning, intermediate, and advanced level ballroom dance classes.
 More recently, she has been performing locally with Dance Matrix and Company (DMC) and has been a "Party Parent" in FBC's production of The Nutcracker.
 She is the mother of four fantastic kids, who are also dancers.